Home/Products/Isolazine 20mg/37.5mg Tablet/

 Directions For Use:

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-Isolazine 20mg/37.5mg Tablet is to be taken with food.
+Isolazine 20mg/37.5mg Tablet should be taken with or after food.

 Side Effects: